Hamza-Sajid/Smart-Cruiter-FYP/README.md

 ## Installation

-To nstall dependencies use npm
+To install dependencies use npm

 ```bash
   npm install